 Firstly inside: air-conditioning throughout the property has been a great success, powered by two heat pumpsÂ and to help drive them and the heating of the swimming pool we have changed the solar panels to photo-voltaic.
 Nigel can monitor the output of these from the UK giving him hours of innocent satisfaction!

-Last year (2019) we upgraded the terrace bedroomâ€™s bathroom with a proper stand alone shower.
+In 2019 we upgraded the terrace bedroomâ€™s bathroom with a proper stand alone shower.
 There is still a bath so it remains a good choice of room if you have a baby.

 Now for outside: